How to Propagate Fiddle Leaf Fig (Ficus lyrata) by 3 Easy Methods

 - Ensure the leaves of the cutting do not touch the sheet or bag too much by propping it up with sticks.

-- Gradually over a period of two weeks, remove the plastic bag cover to acclimatize the new plant.
+- Gradually over a period of two weeks, remove the plastic bag cover to acclimate the new plant to ordinary growing conditions.

-- In 4-6 months, there will be adequate root development and and normal care for Ficus lyrata can begin.
+- In 4-6 months, there will be adequate root development and you can begin normal routine care.

-- Take 6 inches long stem-tip cuttings from a healthy Fiddle Leaf Fig, ensure it has several leaf nodes as this is where new growth will come from.
+- Take 6 inches long stem cuttings from a healthy branch, ensure each has several leaf nodes as this is where new growth will come from.

-- Strip off the lower leaves and dip the lower cut end in a rooting hormone to hasten rooting.
+- Strip off the lower leaves and dip the lower cut end of the cutting in a rooting hormone to promote rooting.

-- When a good amount of roots have formed on the cuttings, transfer the cuttings into individual pots in moist, quality, rooting soil.
+- When a good amount of roots have formed on the cuttings, transfer the cuttings into individual pots in moist rooting soil.

-- Transfer the new Fiddle Leaf Fig into a pot 1 size larger than the current one while ensuring that the soil is well-drained.
-At this point you can begin routine care.
+- Transfer the new plant into a pot 1 size larger in well-drained soil and begin routine care.

-- Air layering consists of notching the stem of a healthy Fiddle Leaf Fig and coating the notch with a rooting hormone to enhance rooting.
+- Air layering consists of notching the stem of a healthy plant and coating the notch with a rooting hormone to enhance rooting.

 - Surround the notched area with damp moss and cover the notch with a polythene film or clear plastic wrap.